lcreid/rails-bootstrap-forms/CONTRIBUTING.md

 This project uses [RuboCop](https://github.com/bbatsov/rubocop) to enforce standard Ruby coding guidelines.

-* Test that your contribution passes with `rake rubocop`.
+- Test that your contribution passes with `rake rubocop`.
-* RuboCop is also run as part of the full test suite with `bundle exec rake`.
+- RuboCop is also run as part of the full test suite with `bundle exec rake`.
-* Note the Travis build will fail and your PR cannot be merged if RuboCop finds offences.
+- Note the Travis build will fail and your PR cannot be merged if RuboCop finds offences.

 Note that most editors have plugins to run RuboCop as you type, or when you save a file.
 You may find it well worth your time to install and configure the RuboCop plugin for your editor.
 Read the [RuboCop documentation](https://rubocop.readthedocs.io/en/latest/integration_with_other_tools/).

 ### Supported Versions of Ruby and Rails

-The goal of `bootstrap_form` is to support all versions of Rails currently supported for bug fixes and security issues.
+The goal of `bootstrap_form` is to support all currently supported Rails versions, for bug fixes and security issues.
 We do not test against versions supported for severe security issues.
 We test against the minimum [version of Ruby required](https://guides.rubyonrails.org/upgrading_ruby_on_rails.html#ruby-versions) for those versions of Rails.

 The Ruby on Rails support policy is [here](https://guides.rubyonrails.org/maintenance_policy.html).